marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      both subsystems, then release their resources.

    - Worker threads should not create windows.
 This bears repeating.
 Worker threads should not create windows.
-They dont have message loops.
+They don't have message loops.
      They will get out of sync and the controlling process will loose control of them.

      So, how can they communicate problems and safely shutdown the app?
 Lets post a custom message back to the main thread.
 Heres the plan: